carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

 An additional check enabled by ``check_clang_tidy.py`` ensures that if `CHECK-MESSAGES:` is used in a file then every warning or error must have an associated CHECK in that file.
+Or, you can use ``CHECK-NOTES:`` instead, if you want to **also** ensure that all the notes are checked.

 To use the ``check_clang_tidy.py`` script, put a .cpp file with the appropriate ``RUN`` line in the ``test/clang-tidy`` directory.
 Use